-Survey of microbes with emphasis on pathogens, bacteria and protozoans; culture technique; staining technique; histology of the blood and typing of blood groups.
+3201 Microbiology (\$2) [For Nurses Only] Survey of microbes with emphasis on pathogens, bacteria and protozoans; culture technique; staining technique; histology of the blood and typing of blood groups.
 Three lectures and three laboratory hours per week.
 Prerequisite: Chemistry 4106 and Biology 3101.
-This course open only to students in a school of nursing.
-3zor Microbiology (\$2) 3301 General Microbiology (\$2)

-Principles of microbiology; application of pure culture techniques employing non-pathogenic forms; bacteriological analysis of water, milk and sewage; staining techniques, preparation of media; application of microbiology to industrial problems.
+- 3301 General Microbiology (\$2) - Principles of microbiology $(\psi 2)$ Principles of microbiology ($\psi 2$) non-pathogenic forms; bacteriological analysis of water, milk and sewage; staining techniques, preparation of media; application of microbiology to industrial problems.
 Three lectures and three laboratory hours per week.
 Prerequisite: Twelve semester hours in any one of the natural sciences or a combination of twelve semester hours in natural sciences and junior standing.
-It is strongly recommended wherever possible that eight hours of general chemistry be completed before registering for this course.

-3302 Pathogenic Microbiology (\$2) Survey of pathogenic bacteria with emphasis on their pathogenicity, and application of principles in isolation; introduction to immunology and haematology.
+It is strongly recommended wherever possible that eight hours of general chemistry be completed before registering for this course. - 3302 Pathogenic Microbiology (\$2) Survey of pathogenic bacteria with emphasis on their pathogenicity, and application of principles in isolation; introduction to immunology and haematology.
 Three lectures and three laboratory hours per week.
-Prerequisite: Microbiology 3301; for juniors and seniors, the equivalent of Microbiology 3301 as determined by the Instructor and the Head of the department.

-4360 Immunology (\$4)

-Principles of the immune reaction, nature of antigens and antibodies, antigenantibody reactions, allergic phenomena, antiviral immunity.
+Prerequisite: Microbiology 3301; for juniors and seniors, the equivalent of Microbiology 3301 as determined by the Instructor and the Head of the department. - 4360 Immunology (\$4) Principles of the immune reaction, nature of antigens and antibodies, antigenantibody reactions, allergic phenomena, antiviral immunity.
 Two lectures and six laboratory hours per week.
 Prerequisite: Microbiology 3302, and Chemistry 3221 or 4321 concurrently.